-History of Yukata Kimono
+History of Japanese Kimono

 The wars of the turbulent Kamakura period (1185 - 1333 AD) brought about a shift in priorities, with practicality presiding over ostentation.
 Men of the newly risen samurai class donned hitatare, a relatively restrained attire with fewer layers and smaller sleeves, while noblewomen wore the same white kosode (basic Japanese robes) and red hakama (pleated trousers) as their lower-ranked subjects.

 The ongoing power struggle between the Imperial and Samurai classes during the Muromachi period (1392 - 1573 AD) coincided with further developments in Japanese fashion.
-Women started using obi (sahes) to secure their kosode, and hakama were subsequently abandoned in favour of a single-piece outer garment, which started to take on colours and patterns.
+Women started using obi (sash/belt) to secure their kosode, and hakama were subsequently abandoned in favour of a single-piece outer garment, which started to take on colours and patterns.
 The men's hitatare became increasingly decorative, although practicality remained top priority.

-Rise of the kimono
+The Rise of the Japanese Kimono

 The end of the civil war during the Azuchi-Momoyama era (1573 to 1600) was a pivotal moment in the history of Japanese clothing.
 Commerce reopened and Japanese craftsmen started taking an interest in the artistic techniques that were being used elsewhere in the world.